 Because we cannot experience it directly, we most often associate the image of death with that of sleep.
 We know that death is our last sleep on this earth, a respite from which we never wake.
-This is perhaps also why the next world seems so unreal because we liken it to a dream.
+This is also why the next world seems unreal because we liken it to a dream.
 We think of it as a dream that will never be interrupted because it is the dream of the sleep of death.
 From this dream, people no longer awaken to earthly reality, but as soon as they have fallen asleep, they awaken to actual reality.

 Scripture tells us clearly that there is no possibility of a second chance after death.
 Everything that man does during his life is considered his only chance from above.

 Death is equivalent to our breaking away from our earthly existence.
 We break away from one reality and awaken to a clearer one.
 The separation of soul and body is necessary for a new human being.
 He broke down by not using himself according to the instructions for use.
 Adam sinned because he misused his free will and died because of sin.

 Key Verse related to Christian Afterlife